-Can you continue to use the “obsoleted” Picasa software on your PC to edit and publish your Pictures and videos at Google Photos?
-You can.
-My experiences.
+You can continue to use the “obsoleted” Picasa software on your PC to edit and publish your Pictures and videos at Google Photos!
+Works fine.
+Here my experiences.

-(Kann man die »nicht mehr unterstützte« Bildbearbeitungssoftware Picasa am PC weiter nutzen, die Bilder aber online auf Google Fotos zeigen?
-Man kann.
+(Die »nicht mehr unterstützte« Bildbearbeitungssoftware Picasa kann man am PC weiter nutzen, und die Bilder dann online auf Google Fotos zeigen!
+Schnell und gratis.
 Hier meine Erfahrungen.)

 Use Picasa as you always did.
+(Basically you tell Picasa, which folders to look at, and then you use Picasa to work on these photos.
+No danger to mess up the originals.)
 When you’d like to upload a good picture to Google Photos (Fotos in German), just mark it with the green pin marker (“hold selected elements”, »ausgewählte Elemente halten«).
 The upload sequence will be the sequence in the album; you can rearrange in the cloud later.

 The small fingerprint picture will get a green mark:

 Do not upload videos via Picasa.
-Import them later into the album!
+Import them into the album later!
 Uploading will stall, when a video tries to ascend via Picasa into the cloud.
 This disrupts the whole process.
+A mess.

-By the way: turning (rotating) videos filmed “vertically” 90° with Picasa will mirror (spiegeln) them!
+By the way: turning (rotating) videos filmed “vertically” 90° with Picasa might mirror (spiegeln) them!
 At first you may not notice that.
 I suggest to use onlin http://video.online-convert.com/convert-to-mp4 for turning.

-If you want to remove a picture from the selection, click its fingerprint with the green dot, thus marking the picture, then click the red circle, thus removing it from the selection, and continue your selection.
+If you want to remove a picture from the selection before the upload, click its fingerprint with the green dot, thus marking the picture, then click the red circle, thus removing it from the selection, and continue your selection.
 If you mess up the selection, you’ll have to start over.

 When all or a portion of the pictures you’d like to send to the cloud are assembled, click the fat green bar “upload to Google Photos” (»In Google Fotos hochladen«).

-You now will be required to log into Google, perhaps with a blank screen.
+You might now be required to log into Google, perhaps with a blank screen.
 Then kill the screen and try again: